-- you have the time and money for the application process
+- you have the time and money for the process

-You can get a professional to help you decide whether a patent is right for your business.
+You can get free advice on whether a patent is right for you from:

-- speaking to a patent attorney or other professional advisor - many offer basic advice for free
+- a patent attorney or other professional advisor - many offer basic advice for free

-- going to the British Library Business and IP Centre in London
+- the British Library Business and IP Centre in London

 You will have to pay a patent attorney if you want help with the application process.
 Fees can be several thousand pounds but they will give you a much better chance of being granted a patent.